 1. Do NOT elevate your baby’s head during sleep

-This one might come as a shock to you as many pediatricians and medical professionals actually recommend this practice.
-However, the American Academy of Pediatrics (AAP) has reported that elevating the head of an infant’s crib is not effective in reducing reflux.
+This one might come as a shock because many pediatricians and medical professionals actually recommend doing this.
+This advice is actually outdated and unsafe.
+The American Academy of Pediatrics (AAP) has reported that elevating the head of an infant’s crib is not effective in reducing reflux.
 It may also put your baby in a position that can compromise breathing and therefore is not recommended.

 2. Do NOT lay your baby on their stomach to sleep before they have learned to roll

 Many parents worry that placing their reflux baby on their back to sleep might result in them choking on their own spit up.
 However, this position does not increase the risk of choking, and is, in fact, safe.
 According to the AAP, “Sleep position does not increase the risk of choking and aspiration in infants, even those with gastroesophageal reflux, because infants have airway anatomy and mechanisms that protect against aspiration.”